djthread/indexed/README.md

 records.
 Remember to do this from the same process which warmed the cache as the ETS tables are protected.

+## Prefilters and How Data is Indexed

+A *prefilter* is applied to a field, and it partitions the data into groups where each holds all records where the field has one particular value.
+For each such grouping, indexes for sorting on each configured field under `:fields`, ascending and descending are managed.
+Implicitly, the prefilter `nil` is included where all records in the collection are included, so this means "no prefilter".
+(Specify this one only if options are needed.)

+Unique values for certain fields under prefilters can be tracked.
+An ascending list of these values or a map where values are occurrence counts are available with `Indexed.get_uniques_list/4` and `Indexed.get_uniques_map/4`.

+* Automatically, every prefiltered field has its unique values tracked under the `nil` prefilter.
+* Any prefilter can list additional fields to track under its `:maintain_unique` option.

 ## Pagination

 `Indexed.Paginator.paginate/4` imitates the interface of the similarly-named